 Drainage

 Repair category 1

-Notes Drainage is to a septic tank.
-It is assumed that the tank is registered with SEPA.
-The position regarding age, location, condition and maintenance history should be clarified.
+Notes The owner has not been able to provide any information about the septic tank maintenance and it is assumed that the tank is registered with SEPA.
+Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.